-The season opens with our ‘Open’ Hardriders time trial in March on a challenging 23 mile course, which includes the 17% Sunrising hill.
-New for 2018 is a ‘Open’ 10 mile TT on a new fast course which is open to riders nationwide.
+The racing season opens with our ‘Open’ Hardriders time trial in early March on a challenging 23 mile course, which includes the 17% Sunrising hill.
+It’s a great test of winter fitness training and attracts national champions.

 Wednesday evening club time trials

-From April until September, the club organises a series of hotly-contested time trials, taking place every Wednesday evening over a range of courses from a 5 mile “come and try” dash up to a 30 mile endurance event over local routes with several trophies awarded to the season’s winners.
+From late March until September the club organises a series of hotly-contested time trials, taking place every Wednesday evening over a range of courses from a 5 mile “come and try” dash up to a 30 mile endurance event on local routes with several trophies awarded to the season’s winners.
 Some time trials are “two-up” races where you race with a partner, in theory sharing the burden of being on the front.
 In addition to these events, our local hills feature in the club’s uphill and downhill challenges.

 Representatives from other clubs including Team Cherwell, Mercedes-AMG Petronas and A5 Rangers compete in inter-club races.